agile-ts/documentation/docs/packages/core/features/integration/Introduction.md

    }
 );
 ```
-This way we can ensure that each Agile Sub Instance can be mapped into the `updateData` object.
+This way, we can ensure that each Agile Sub Instance can be mapped into the `updateData` object.

 ### `Callback` based